 Menu > Internet > Google Chrome

 Google Chrome updates automatically through the APT package manager when you run system updates.
-To check for and install updates manually, run the following commands:
+A full system upgrade picks up any pending Chrome release:

 sudo apt update && sudo apt upgrade

-Alternatively, if you want to update only Chrome without affecting other packages, use the following command:
+To update only Chrome without affecting other packages:

 sudo apt update